quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 ##Platform agnostic

-As you can see from this example, it could compile just as easily into a native mobile app as a desktop web app, this is the principle of a Qualic system.
+As you can see from this web app example, it could compile just as easily into a native mobile app as a desktop web app, this is the principle of a Qualic system.

 #Next